Quote Pipeline & Auction#

 Batch Auction & Intent Netting#

 When multiple RFQs arrive for the same corridor within a batch window, the engine can net them - offsetting flows cancel out, reducing solver capital and gas costs.
-Four netting modes (Simple, Batch, Intermediate, Ring) are covered in detail in the Intent Netting page.
+Four matching modes (Simple, Batching, Intermediate, Ring) are covered in detail in Intent Netting → Matching Engine.

 Dutch Auction Fallback#